paastech-cloud/docs/Architecture.md

 - Private - only accessible to connected Clients
 - Admin Only - only accessible to administrators

-Each time a Client connects to the API to a protected endpoint, the guards automatically check if they have the necessary authorization before taking the actual request.
+Each time a Client connects to a protected endpoint, the API guards automatically check if they have the necessary authorization before taking the actual request.

 ##### Uniformity of response